Jory Wilson

 That led to personal and couples therapy that forever changed my life for the better.
 I was thrilled to discover that the healing journey that I was on illuminated the gospel in my life in new ways.

 Through prayer and seeking wisdom from those I trust and look up to, I decided to pursue a career in psychotherapy in efforts to extend the hand of compassion that was so lovingly extended to me.
-Make no mistake about it, the work of change is the hardest thing I’ve ever done, but it is also the most rewarding.

 I am living proof that couples therapy can have a profound impact on a relationship.
 My wife and I are living some of the most present and grateful years of our life as we raise a toddler in the Bay Area.
 We both entered our relationship with wounds that run incredibly deep, but the beauty of the God that loves us is that there is no depth too great for his restoration.
-If that is true in my life, then it is true for you as well.

 Favorite Quote & Spiritual Message